Citation, DOI & article data

 - missing teeth (anodontia or hypodontia) and taurodontism of deciduous molars

-- inability to sweat due to lack of sweat glands (anhidrosis or hypohidrosis) this causes intolerance to heat and over heating can rarely be a cause of death
+- inability to sweat due to lack of sweat glands (anhidrosis or hypohidrosis), this causes intolerance to heat and overheating, and may rarely be fatal

 - fingernails and toenails may be absent, thick, abnormally shaped, discoloured, ridged, slow growing, or brittle